yifans923/PSEL/README.md

 ```
 ### Checkpoints

-We have uploaded the best model checkpoint weights in the repository, and you can change the path to load the model weights in 'test_model.py'
+We have uploaded the best model checkpoint weights in the [repository path]( https://github.com/yifans923/PSEL/tree/e93266efce742b842b39346cf618d7687cb57000/model_utils/checkpoint), and you can change the path to load the model weights in 'test_model.py'

 ### Training